The Man Behind the Name: Thomas Benton Cooley, M.D.

 September 19, 2016 – People often ask why the major form of beta thalassemia is known as Cooley’s anemia.
 Beta thalassemia major is widely referred to as Cooley’s anemia in reference to Dr. Thomas Benton Cooley, the renowned researcher who discovered the disorder.

-Thomas Benton Cooley was an American physician specializing in pediatrics and thomas_benton_cooleyhematology.
+Thomas Benton Cooley was an American physician specializing in pediatrics and hematology.
 He worked tirelessly to treat illnesses causing the high child and infant mortality rates found in the U.S. and globally in the early 20th century.

 After completing medical school at the University of Michigan in 1895, he went on to complete